gnsrla12/crash_to_not_crash/README.md

 ```
 python ./scripts/test_script.py
 ```
 The test results will be printed.
+ROC-AUC should output 0.915411.
+(Note that the measured accuracy is when threshold of the predictor is fixed at 0.5, and that is not an appropriate metric for the binary classification task)

 ### Train
 - Train a model on the GTACrash dataset: